casey/just/README.md

 A `join_list(value)` function is available for joining the elements of `value` into a single string, separated by single spaces.

-Using a list where a single string is required, for example as a function argument, as an operand of `+` or `/`, or in an interpolation, is an error.
-The ideal behavior of lists in many such contexts is undecided, so they are errors for now.
-Use `join_list()` to explicitly convert a list into a space-separated string.

 The functions `is_dependency()`, `path_exists()`, and `semver_matches()` return
 the canonical booleans.